-This episode is strangely only 30 minutes long, in comparison to the hour long others.
+This episode is strangely only 30 minutes long, in comparison to the hour-long others.
 Does this bear any meaning?
 Can clues be found in the length of each episode?
-No, thankfully Brit Marling said herself in an interview that they wrote the show like a book with chapters, and of course chapters are not all the same length — that would be weird!
+No, thankfully Brit Marling said herself in an interview that they wrote the show as a book with chapters, and of course, chapters are not all the same length — that would be weird!
 I’m glad I don’t have to go looking for too much deep and meaningful in numbers; maths has never been my strong point.

 We start this episode with Buck, learning the ‘movements’ in their mirror before sneaking out of the house under their father’s nose at night.
 Buck cycles by a bizarre scene on the road — remnants of a vehicle accident, lit by pink flares as if this has recently happened — but there is no dramatic event, no bodies, no emergency services attending to injured parties.
 The scene is historic.
 A backpack lies on the ground, reminding us of Rachel’s story of her NDE, where she saw herself above her own body in the van accident, and her little brother’s backpack strewn in the road.
 Is this a ghostly vision of that moment?
 Why would Buck see Rachel’s NDE, are they somehow linked?

-Buck arrives at the abandoned house where all the others are practicing the movements.
+Buck arrives at the abandoned house where all the others are practising the movements.
 The OA continues her story.

 The OA explains that there are many dimensions, worlds, alternate realities, all on top of each other but they are inaccessible and every time you make a choice, a decision, it forks off into a new possibility.
 The NDE’s were a way to travel through them, but temporarily.
 The movements would help them travel to another dimension permanently, stay there; a new life, in a new world.
 But they had never done it.